TypeScript Tutorial

 • Understand what TypeScript truly is and how it works under the hood.

-• Use TypeScript and its rich features like Types, Classes, Interfaces, Modules, and much more.
+• Use TypeScript and its rich features like Types, Classes, Interfaces, Modules, and more.

 Prerequisites